element36-io/hyperfridge-r0/docs/crypto.md

 ## Security Considerations

 - The witness also acts as a signing proxy to create the $EbicsRequest$ which is necessary to trigger the download of $EbicsResponse$ which contains the $Payload$.
-It is important to set up the HSM in a way that the witness is able to sign, but not decrypt any message.
+I
 - The zero-knowledge proof allows the Client to prove knowledge of certain information without revealing the information itself.
 - The use of digital signatures by the Witness ensures the integrity and authenticity of the payload, which might not be necessary if the Ebics Standard implements its planned feature.
 - The HSM must be tamper-resistant and capable of securely managing cryptographic keys and operations.
 - Secure communication protocols should be used to prevent unauthorized access and interception.

 ## Execution time

 ## Outlook and use cases